opensource-observer/oso/docs/docs/intro.md

 We're putting all the metrics that funders need to inform better decision-making in one place, including:

- -Impact: trace a project's downstream contribution to end users, revenue, ecosystem growth, and sustainability by linking it to platform metrics
+- Impact: trace a project's downstream contribution to end users, revenue, ecosystem growth, and sustainability by linking it to platform metrics
 - Activity: graph a project's team, momentum, and dependencies from GitHub and package managers
 - Financing: estimate funding and burn rates from grant metadata and analysis of public financial reports